sshane/torque_model/README.md

 ## Behavior cloning and lack of perturbations

-The way we generate automatically-labeled training data for a model that predicts how to control a steering wheel is rather simple; any time a human is driving we just take the current (t<sub>0s</sub>) and future (t<sub>0.3s</sub>) steering wheel angles and then just have the model predict whatever torque the human was applying at t<sub>0s</sub>.
+The way we generate automatically-labeled training data for a model that predicts how to control a steering wheel is rather simple; any time a human is driving we just take the current (t<sub>0s</sub>) and future (t<sub>0.3s</sub>) steering wheel angles and then just have the model predict whatever torque the human was applying at t<sub>0s</sub> to get us there.

 This seems to works great, and the validation loss also seems to be really low!
 However, when you actually try to drive on this model or put it in a simulator, you can quickly see that any small disturbances (like wind, road camber, etc) quickly lead to a feedback loop or just plain inability to correct back to our desired steering angle.